Skip to content

 Reverse Proxy

 We strongly recommend using a reverse proxy to handle TLS termination and to provide a secure connection to your users.
-Scrumlr should work with all major reverse proxies like Nginx, Traefik, or Caddy.
+Scrumlr should work with all major reverse proxies like Nginx, Traefik or Caddy.
 We automatically include a caddy deployment in the docker-compose file, which you can use as a reverse proxy.
-All you need to do is updating the Caddyfile to include your host domain instead of 0.0.0.0:80.
-If you dont want TLS you can simply keep the specified port.
+All you need to do is updating the Caddyfile to include your host domain instead of :80.
+If you don’t want TLS you can simply keep the specified port.
 Keep in mind that running Scrumlr without TLS is not recommended.

 your_domain {